-It was recently reported by the BBC that researchers at the Artificial Inventor Project (a project group seeking intellectual property rights for the autonomous output of Artificial Intelligence (AI) have filed patent applications listing an AI system as an inventor (as opposed to, or in addition to, a human inventor).
+Researchers at the Artificial Inventor Project (a project group seeking intellectual property rights for the autonomous output of Artificial Intelligence (AI) filed patent applications listing an AI system as an inventor (as opposed to, or in addition to, a human inventor).

 The AI system in question, DABUS is a creativity machine which generates novel ideas without human intervention.
 It created two products: a beverage container and a device for attracting attention in search and rescue operations.
 Had its inventions been created by a human, that human would be listed as the inventor.
 However, patent offices around the world do not currently recognise AI machines as inventors leading to concerns regarding the patentability of AI inventions.
 This article considers such concerns and discusses potential solutions to ensure that AI inventions are afforded patent protection.

 The problem with AI inventorship is its link with ownership.
 The default position (other than for employees) in the UK (as with most other jurisdictions) is that the inventor (or joint inventor) of an invention for which patent protection is sought will own any patent that is granted.1 This poses problems for listing AI as patent inventors: machines are not legal or natural persons and cannot own property.
 Indeed, without a radical shake-up of how the law views legal personality, it is impractical to propose that AI can hold ownership rights in intellectual property: AI has no standing and cannot commercialise or protect its rights.
 To be useful and effective, the rights in the intellectual property need to vest elsewhere.